Merlin’s Children by RP Rawnsley

 I hate demons.
 And I’m plagued with the rare–and annoying–ability to see them.

-If you enjoyed this excerpt, why not sign up to my email list:
+If you enjoyed this excerpt, why not sign up to my email list for news and updates: